kaihendry/greptweet/README.markdown

 I did file <https://dev.twitter.com/discussions/3414>, which later seemed to be fixed.

-# Shell script feedback on the Web is unsolved :(
+# Shell script feedback (progressive loading) on the Web is solved by outputing more than one should

 <http://stackoverflow.com/questions/3547488>

-Could do with some help here to make shell scripts show nicely, like `tail` in a console.